chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 ```

 **Student 2:**
+TECH QUESTION:
+1) Do you consider your personality more outgoing or more reserved?
-TECH QUESTION: What is a schema?
-(Optional stretch: How do you update a schema in Rails?)
+2) What is a schema?
+3) What is the purpose of an ORM?

 PROMPT:
-(Part 1) As I client, I work in the mail room of an office building.
-I need an app that helps me notify individual offices when they receive mail.
-As a developer making the Rails application, what would the schema of my Mail table look like?
+(Part 1) As a developer, you have been tasked with creating a database for your client who works in the mail room of a large office building and needs an app to notify people when they receive mail.
+What columns would you recommend to your client to have in the mail table?
 (Open to interpretation - just an exercise in thinking through a problem.
 Optional stretch: What data type would each column have?)

 (Part 2) Write an Active Record statement to be executed in the Rails console that will update the office suite/number of one instance in the Mail table.